 - Email is NOT confidential and can be forwarded

-- Read it and check your spelling before sending it
+- Read your email and check your spelling before sending it

 - Confirm attachment you intended to attach is attached